Rise-Software/Rise-Media-Player/readme.md

 ![newwww-min](https://user-images.githubusercontent.com/74561130/130691567-d7a0e4ab-6791-4e08-924a-89ff220e4e4d.png)

 **Rise Media Player** brings all of your media to a whole new level.
 If it's videos, the music stored on your devices, discs or even your favourite streaming services; you'll love our player.
 One library for everything.
-And for those living in the modern world, there's plenty of features for you too!
-Connect music services such as Spotify, YouTube Music & Deezer; video services like YouTube and Netflix!
-Stream, curate and explore*.
 Almost infinite customisability with settings that are second to none.
+Stream, browse and explore with Streaming Services - coming soon.

 ## Appearance & Design